SamHH/portfolio/README.md

 ## Which files aren't in this repository?

-No code is exempted from this repository excluding dependencies.
-Images and other assets are not present but also easily replaced or generated
+Nothing is exempted from this repository excluding dependencies

 ## Which technologies are in use here?